 To communicate with another Bluetooth device, you first need to set up the Bluetooth function.
 For setting up and using the Bluetooth function, search for Bluetooth information using Windows Help and Support.
-To open Windows Help and Support.
+To open Windows Help and Support, click Start and Help and Support.